Aluminum titanate porous (TIALIT‑G)

 70% aluminum oxide, 30% titanium oxide (Al2TiO5)

-Aluminum titanate (Tialit) is a very versatile and highly advanced material used in the ceramics and foundry industries, as well as in mechanical and plant engineering.
+Aluminium titanate (Tialit) is a highly versatile and advanced material used in the ceramics and foundry industries as well as in mechanical and plant engineering.
 This is due to its unique properties that distinguish it from other materials.

-One of the most important features of aluminum titanate (Tialit) is its thermal shock resistance.
-This means that major temperature changes are not a problem for components made of this material, as it is very stable and resistant.
+One of the most important characteristics of aluminium titanate (Tialit) is its thermal shock resistance.
+This means that large temperature changes do not pose a problem for components made from this material, as it remains very stable and durable.

-Another plus point of aluminum titanate (Tialit) is its low wettability to liquid aluminum and its excellent thermal insulation properties.
-These properties make it an ideal material for applications in foundry technology, such as crucibles or nozzles.
+Another advantage of aluminium titanate (Tialit) is its low wettability by liquid aluminium and its excellent thermal insulation properties.
+These features make it an ideal material for foundry applications such as crucibles or nozzles.

 SPECIAL PROPERTIES